 What to do?

 If the weather forecast does not predict heavy rain, we recommend you to visit Lamai Beach, Chaweng Beach and Bophut Beach.
 These picturesque beaches are your perfect beach destinations with white sands and clear waters.
-The best part is that the beaches should not be as crowded as the season!
+The best part is that the beaches should not be as crowded in the season!
 If the water activities are unavailable due to the rain, you can sit back, relax, watch the tides, or grab a meal at the local seaside restaurants.

 The island is not only home to immaculate beaches but also modern cafes serving heavenly food and coffee – which is a perfect destination for rainy days.
 Visit the Fisherman’s House x Sasatorn Coffee for organic and clean Melbourne-style food and drink that is both innovative and artisanal.
 Want to dine with a view?
 Head to Vikasa Life Café, which serves tantalising International cuisine made with fresh local ingredients with a stunning beach view.
 At this café, both the scenery and dishes are a feast to the eyes!